mikehas/distance_map/README.md

 developer key, and properly formatted formatted files which can be uploaded using the ajax interface.

+It will geo-code all you addresses, then create an interactive map with everyone displayed.

-A map is created with everyone pinned onto an interactive map.
-Commute time is calculated using average estimated traffic.
-Detailed information for each permutation is also displayed in a sortable table.
+Detailed information for each commute is also displayed in a sortable table.

+The table includes, commute time, commute distance, travel time, and fuel use.